KC2016/Statistics-Analytics/Excel Power Tools for Data Analysis/readme.md

 <span style="color:red">A: nothing</span>

+---

-Does Power Query affect original data?
+*Does Power Query affect original data?
 Making any changes in Query Editor won't affect the source data stored in excel sheet.
-If you update the source data in excel sheet, you should click the refresh button manually so that the dataset loaded to desktop will be updated correspondingly. ([source](https://community.powerbi.com/t5/Desktop/What-happens-to-the-original-data-that-I-edit-in-the-Power-BI/m-p/395432#:~:text=Making%20any%20changes%20in%20Query,desktop%20will%20be%20updated%20correspondingly.))
+If you update the source data in excel sheet, you should click the refresh button manually so that the dataset loaded to desktop will be updated correspondingly.* ([source](https://community.powerbi.com/t5/Desktop/What-happens-to-the-original-data-that-I-edit-in-the-Power-BI/m-p/395432#:~:text=Making%20any%20changes%20in%20Query,desktop%20will%20be%20updated%20correspondingly.))

+---

 ### Training Schedule
 It is kept in a master workbook, external to our system, which we can access but can't change.